 .
 Further documentation requirements are outlined in this supplement.

 Application Deadline: June 30 of each academic year

 Address: Office of Financial Aid

 620 George Street

 Fax: (732) 932-7385

 Criteria: In response to the devastating attack on our nation on September 11th, 2001, Rutgers, The State University of New Jersey, has established the September 11th Memorial Scholarships for the dependent children of New Jersey residents who lost their lives in this catastrophe.
 This financial support will be available for any undergraduate college or school on the New Brunswick, Newark or Camden campuses to which the individual applies and is admitted.
 Applicants must comply with the standard application and admission requirements.
 Currently enrolled students at Rutgers or applicants should forward a letter with appropriate documentation to the Director of Funds Management, Rutgers Office of Financial Aid, 620 George St., New Brunswick, NJ 08901.
 Documentation should comprise copies of the following three items: the victim's death certificate, the victim's 2000 New Jersey resident Income Tax return showing that the student or applicant is a dependent, and the student's or applicant's birth certificate.
 Caretakers of children of victims who may want to attend Rutgers in the future should keep a file of documentation (victim's death certificate and 2000 New Jersey resident Income Tax return and child's birth certificate) for use at the time of application.
 Following admission to the university, individuals should identify themselves as eligible for the scholarship by forwarding a letter with copies of the documentation to the Director of Funds Management, Rutgers Office of Financial Aid, 620 George St., New Brunswick, NJ 08901.

-Forms Needed: Application may be found here.
+.
 Please note that the application will not be available after the deadline has passed.